Underage Possession of Alcohol Charge:

 There are many more laws related to alcohol use, possession, sale, and intoxication in general.
-Below, you will find a list of other related laws from our Prince William criminal lawyer and Fairfax defense attorney serving your area in Gilbert.
+Below, you will find a list of other related laws from our Prince William criminal lawyer and Fairfax defense attorney serving your area in Newport News.

 § 4.1-308.
 Drinking alcoholic beverages, or offering to another, in public place

 § 4.1-309.
 Drinking or possessing alcoholic beverages in or on public school grounds

 § 4.1-309.1.
 Possessing or consuming alcoholic beverage while operating a school bus